MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/creating-an-openAPI-document.md

                 items:
                   $ref: '#/components/schemas/Pet'
 ```
-Check out the [ModifyingOpenApiDocument](https://github.com/njaci1/openapi-docs-pr/edit/njaci1-OpenAPI.NET-conceptual-doc/OpenAPI/OpenAPI.NET/Modifying%20an%20OpenAPI%20Document.md) example to learn how to add a new path to the OpenAPI document we created earlier or checkout [ConvertingOpenApiDocument](https://github.com/njaci1/openapi-docs-pr/edit/njaci1-OpenAPI.NET-conceptual-doc/OpenAPI/OpenAPI.NET/Converting%20an%20OpenAPI%20Document.md) to learn how to use the OpenAPI.NET library to convert between YAML and JSON formats.
+Check out the [Modifying an OpenApi Document](modifying-an-openAPI-document.md) example to learn how to add a new path to the OpenAPI document we created earlier or checkout [Converting an OpenApi Document](converting-an-openAPI-document.md) to learn how to use the OpenAPI.NET library to convert between YAML and JSON formats.